 Talent cutting the extra gel.

+Use a paintbrush to detach the edges of the gel.
 Put the slide with the gel and cover glass into a dish filled with PBS [1], then remove the detached cover glass from the gel by shaking it gently [2].
 Put the slide below the gel to attach the gel to the slide [3].
 Videographer: This step is important!

+4.2.0 Talent using a paintbrush to detach the edges of the gel.

 Talent putting the slide in a dish with PBS.